-Asset Class Principal Assets

-Corporate Debt and Equity Securities and Derivatives

-- Corporate debt or equity securities; and - Options or total return swaps on corporate equity or on corporate equity indices. - Residential whole mortgage loans; - ABS backed by consumer or commercial assets, including collateralized debt obligations, or "CDOs," and collateralized loan obligations, or "CLOs"; - Other non-mortgage-related derivatives; and - Real estate including single and multi-family residential properties.
+Asset Class Principal Assets Corporate Debt and Equity Securities and Derivatives Credit default swaps on corporations or on corporate indices; Corporate debt or equity securities; and Options or total return swaps on corporate equity or on corporate equity indices.
+Other Residential whole mortgage loans; ABS backed by consumer or commercial assets, including collateralized debt obligations, or "CDOs," and collateralized loan obligations, or "CLOs"; Other non-mortgage-related derivatives; and

+· Real estate including single and multi-family residential properties.